 A nitrogen balance that is at equilibrium indicates that no progress is being made but the body isn't in a catabolic state either.
 Here, nitrogen intake and loss are the same.
 You won't get any bigger but at the same time, at least you're not losing muscle too, so even though it's not ideal it's superior to a negative nitrogen balance.

 So this ‘balance’ has long been used as the cornerstone for health guidelines on dietary protein recommendations in order to maintain short term nitrogen balance.
-The RDA provides the minimum amount of protein to maintain short-term nitrogen balance is 0.8g/ per kg of body weight, this is based largely on data from young adults of an ideal health and energy
+The RDA provides the minimum amount of protein to maintain short-term nitrogen balance is 0.8g/ per kg of body weight.
+This is based largely on data from young adults of an ideal health and energy balance.

 Reports suggest that those performing resistance and (or) endurance exercise require more protein than their sedentary counterparts.
 Athletes are more active and have very different goals regarding nutrition compared to the average person.
 Not only are aesthetics important but so too are performance levels.
-Athletes looking to maximize muscle mass and strength may benefit from protein levels well above the RDA and more so in line with our previous recommendations above.
-While the RDA recommendation of 0.8/kg of bodyweight focuses on the minimum needs to achieve nitrogen balance, athletes should focus on consuming sufficient protein to maximize beneficial metabolic outcomes of greater protein intakes.
+Athletes looking to maximise muscle mass and strength may benefit from protein levels well above the RDA and more so in-line with our previous recommendations above.
+While the RDA recommendation of 0.8/kg of bodyweight focuses on the minimum needs to achieve nitrogen balance, athletes should focus on consuming sufficient protein to maximise beneficial metabolic outcomes of greater protein intakes.

-The branched chain amino acid leucine has been proposed as the key amino acid for stimulation of Muscle protein synthesis.
-Dr Layne Norton recommends for athletes - as suggested by current research, that as the amino acid lecuine is responsible for much of the anabolic properties of a meal and maximisation of muscle protein synthesis that it is optimal to consume sufficient leucine (3g or ~0.05g/kg bodyweight) to ignite growth factors.
-The amount of protein required at a meal to achieve this outcome will differ based on the leucine content of the protein source and Layne suggests that there are protein sources that are more superior and leucine rich like dairy, egg, meats and poultry which are preferable to leucine poor sources of protein such as wheat.
+The branched-chain amino acid leucine has been proposed as the key amino acid for stimulation of muscle-protein synthesis.
+Dr Layne Norton recommends for athletes - as suggested by current research, that as the amino acid leucine is responsible for much of the anabolic properties of a meal and maximisation of muscle protein synthesis that it is optimal to consume sufficient leucine (3g or ~0.05g/kg body weight) to ignite growth factors.
+The amount of protein required at a meal to achieve this outcome will differ based on the leucine content of the protein source and Layne suggests that there are protein sources that are more superior and leucine-rich like dairy, egg, meats and poultry which are preferable to leucine poor sources of protein such as wheat.

 It should be noted that current evidence is relatively unsatisfactory to draw on precise conclusions because there is no method available for the independent validation of an optimal state of protein nutrition.
 However, the information above has been concluded based on assessment of a number of sources and studies and therefore supported recommendations, though studies and generation of conclusive evidence is ongoing.